 Las Brisas is a private nature reserve located on the lower slopes of Turrialba Volcano in Costa Rica.
-Our primary goal is conservation, nature photography and scientific inquiry.
-The reserve has a complete system of trails and tree platforms for our visitors to enjoy.
+Our primary goal is conservation and scientific inquiry.

 April 1, 2014